 - 2 cups of distilled water

 - 15 paper towel sheets, cut in half

 - a mason jar

-- 25 drops of your choice of essential oil
+- 25 drops essential oil of your choice

 Begin by folding the pieces of paper towels in half and placing them in the mason jar.
-Next, add the water, oil of your choice, essential oils, and witch hazel.
+Next, in a separate container, add the water, oil of your choice, essential oils, and witch hazel.
 Using a whisk or fork, combine ingredients.

 Right away, pour the mixture over the paper towels.
 Secure with lid and shake until all paper towels are soaked with the liquid.
 Store in a cool, dry place.